 Our authentic relationship experts know how to help you learn, grow, and move forward into a bright new chapter.

 The Six Signs Your Marriage is in Trouble

 1. Your marriage is in trouble if you feel resentful all the time.

 You talked about whatever the issue is, and everybody said “sorry,” but deep down you still don’t feel like the problem has been resolved.
 You don’t feel heard, or fully understood.
 You still feel bad about what happened, and you don’t trust that it won’t happen again.
-When you’re filled with unresolved resentment and mistrust, it’s hard to feel like the loving person that you’d like to be towards your partner.
+When you’re filled with unresolved resentment and mistrust, it’s hard to feel like you love your partner in the way that you’d like to.
 Love is a two-way street, and if you feel like your partner is at a dead-end, you may feel yourself come to one as well.

 2. Communication doesn’t feel productive.

 Every time something comes up, voices immediately get raised, and it turns into a street brawl instead of a productive (if intense) conversation.
-You’re intentionally mean to each other and try to wound each other.
+You’re intentionally mean to each other and try to wound each other, or it feels like your relationship is a rollercoaster of honeymoon phases mixed with periods when you constantly fight.
 It feels impossible to solve problems and hear each other out because one or both of you are focused on “winning” instead of “understanding.”
 Or, disagreement leads to someone freaking out, shutting down, or falling apart instead of listening and communicating effectively.

 3. You expect the worst possible outcome.

 Your trust in the emotional safety of your relationship is eroding.
 You anticipate that your partner will get mad at you or be mean to you, or will be emotionally unresponsive to you.
 You start to feel anxious about being around them and feel like you’re walking on eggshells.
 You believe that your relationship is toxic (and maybe it is!), or that your partner is toxic.